 Health Insurance Requirements for J-1 Scholars

 The insurance policy must be underwritten by an insurance corporation having an A.M.
-Best rating of 'A' or above, an Insurance Solvency International, Ltd. (ISI) rating of 'A-1' or above, a Standard & Poor’s Claims-paying ability rating of 'A-' or above, a Weiss Research, Inc. rating of B+.
+Best rating of 'A' or above, an Insurance Solvency International, Ltd. (ISI) rating of 'A-1' or above, a Standard & Poor’s Claims-paying ability rating of 'A-' or above, a Weiss Research, Inc. rating of B+ or above. a Fitch rating of A- or above, or a Moody's Investor Services rating of A3.
 Insurance coverage backed by the full faith and credit of the government of the exchange visitor’s home country shall be deemed to meet this requirement.

 If your appointment is not covered by University of Cincinnati medical benefits, or the student health insurance plan, you will be required to provide UC International Services with proof of insurance that meets the requirements upon arrival.
 Failure to produce such proof of insurance will result in the termination of your J-1 Exchange Visitor Program.